-Gluten-free tiramisu made with gluten-free sponge cake, whipped mascarpone, and coffee syrup is a simpler take on the classic dessert recipe.
+This gluten-free tiramisu starts with homemade gluten-free sponge cake which is easier than lady fingers!
+Layer it with 5-minute mascarpone cream and quick coffee syrup for a simpler take on the classic dessert recipe.

 Tiramisù was one of the first desserts I learned to make professionally at a restaurant where I worked during high school.
 The chef, Serge, showed me how to cook the zabaglione, dip ladyfingers in coffee syrup, and layer the whole thing with whipped mascarpone.
 He did so while yelling at me in his thick southern French accent, then, in the next breath, pondering, unironically, why his children wouldn't go near the kitchen.

 Somehow, Serge's abuse didn't deter me from working in restaurants or making tiramisù.
 Though I fled the restaurant industry in 2013 and never looked back, I continue to have a super soft spot for tiramisù today.

 Easy Gluten-Free Tiramisù for Cheaters

 This gluten-free tiramisù dessert recipe is a quasi-cheater version that would for sure get me yelled at by an ornery chef, but I stand by it nonetheless.
 Usually, you start with storebought ladyfingers, which you dunk in coffee syrup.
 Then you make a zabaglione (a.k.a. sabayon) from egg yolks whipped with sugar and booze in a bain marie until frothy and warm.
 This you fold into whipped mascarpone cream, which you layer with the soaked ladyfingers.